 The seasoning for this dish is very basic: sea salt.
-But you can add your own twist with a pinch of ground black pepper, or a light sprinkling of chili powder or Tajin.
-If desired, add dried oregano.
+But you can add your own twist with a pinch of ground black pepper, or a light sprinkling of chili powder, Tajin or dried oregano.

 Tomatoes are 95% water.
 We recommend using Roma tomatoes (also known as Italian tomatoes).
 They have a meaty firm texture with less liquid than other tomato varieties.
 If you’re not using Roma tomatoes, it’s highly probable your pico de gallo will be watery.
 What you can do: after dicing the tomatoes, transfer them to a colander over the kitchen sink.
 Shake out as much liquid as you can.

-When out out of the fridge for serving, it will stay fresh for up to 2 hours.
-When stored in an air-tight container and refrigerated, it’ll stay fresh up to 3 days.
-However, after the first day the texture changes.
-The tomatoes start releasing water and become soft and limp.
+When out of the fridge for serving, it’ll stay fresh for up to 2 hours.
+When stored in an air-tight container and refrigerated, it’ll stay fresh up to 2 days.
+However, after the first day the flavor and texture will change.
+The tomatoes release water and become soft and limp.

-You can freeze it.
-It will be edible.
-But it’s not recommended.
+No. It is not recommended.
 As tomatoes freeze, they’ll expand and start releasing water.
 They’ll become soggy and limp.
 The texture will be ruined.
 This dish is easy-to-make with inexpensive ingredients.
-I strongly suggest: only enjoy it fresh.
-There’s no Mexican I know who would dare to freeze it.
+I strongly suggest to only enjoy it fresh.
+There’s no Mexican I know who would even think of freezing it.

 - Steak Fajitas